Search

 2024

-January 2024: In partnership with the three Massachusetts innocence organizations, the Massachusetts Bar Association (“MBA”) announces the launch of its groundbreaking “Innocence Initiative.”
+January 2024: In partnership with the three Massachusetts innocence organizations, the MBA announces the launch of its groundbreaking “Innocence Initiative.”
 This initiative seeks to recruit MBA member attorneys to volunteer with the innocence organizations to expand their capacity to represent people who maintain they were wrongfully convicted.
 Click here to read the announcement.

 2023

-December 2023: The MCITF, consisting of leading Massachusetts criminal justice stakeholders, sponsors a virtual two-part “Prosecutor Training Program“ on racial bias and preventing wrongful convictions for more than one hundred trial and appellate prosecutors throughout the Commonwealth.
-Following introductory remarks by Middlesex District Attorney Marian Ryan (MCITF Co-Chair), the program opens with an interactive presentation by Professor Kristin Henning, the Blume Professor of Law at Georgetown Law School, and a leading national expert on racial bias in the criminal justice system, focusing on assessing racial bias in the conviction review and conviction integrity processes and developing practical strategies to counter it.
-The afternoon session, “Preventing Wrongful Convictions in the Pretrial and Trial Phase of Your Case,”* includes panelists SJC Justice David A. Lowy (now retired); SJC Justice Geraldine S. Hines (ret.); defense attorney Paul Rudof (MCITF member); and Sara DeSimone, Director, Conviction Integrity Unit (“CIU”), Middlesex District Attorney’s Office.
+December 2023: The MCITF, consisting of leading Massachusetts criminal justice stakeholders, sponsors a virtual two-part “Prosecutor Training Program“ on racial bias and preventing wrongful convictions for more than 100 trial and appellate prosecutors throughout the Commonwealth.
+Following introductory remarks by MCITF co-chairs Middlesex District Attorney Marian Ryan and Richard Cole, the program opens with an interactive presentation by Professor Kristin Henning, the Blume Professor of Law at Georgetown Law School, and a leading national expert on racial bias in the criminal justice system, focusing on assessing racial bias in the conviction review and conviction integrity processes and developing practical strategies to counter it.
+The afternoon session, “Preventing Wrongful Convictions in the Pretrial and Trial Phase of Your Case,”* includes panelists SJC Justice David A. Lowy (now retired); SJC Justice Geraldine S. Hines (ret.); defense attorney Paul Rudof (MCITF member); and Sara DeSimone, Director, CIU, Middlesex District Attorney’s Office.
 Moderated by Superior Court Judge Kathe Tuttman (ret.)
 (MCITF member), the panelists provide concrete practical guidance and the legal and ethical rules for prosecutors for preventing wrongful convictions. (*The publicly available portion of the training.)

 November 2023: The MBA organizes an instructive panel for the New England Bar Association's (“NEBA”) 2023 annual meeting, titled, "Exonerating the Wrongfully Convicted and How State Bars Can Help."
 Moderated by MBA President Damian Turco, also President of NEBA, the panel features speakers from various New England states who are committed to the fight against wrongful convictions.
 Each panelist offers a wealth of experience and a unique perspective on the role of state bars in promoting conviction integrity and in preventing and remedying wrongful convictions.
 Panelists include Radha Natarajan, Executive Director of NEIP; Rosemary C. Scapicchio, a defense attorney whose work was spotlighted in the 2020 Netflix documentary, “Trial 4;” Richard W. Cole, from the MBA’s Civil Rights and Social Justice Section Council, Michael J. Iacopino, Chair, New Hampshire Criminal Defense Association; and Chad Higgins, Bernstein Shur Law Firm in Portland, Maine.